lgemc/english/colombo/B2/04/02_expressing_criticism.md

 - You should be kinder to people who are in need
 - You should have told me that you needed help.

+### Why passive voice is included here?

+It is because some times we want change the weight of the phrase to give more relevance to the thing that was done instead who

+For example

+This mistake shouldn't have been made